danmichaelo/sql-novice-survey/_episodes/01-select.md

 > you can use either `.quit` or `.exit`.
 {: .callout}

+## Selecting Data From Tables

-Before we get into using SQLite to select the data, let's take a look at the tables of the database we will use in our examples:
+Let's take a look at the tables of the database we will use in our examples:

 <div class="row">
   <div class="col-md-6" markdown="1">